laurentpertois/Temp-Admin/README.md

 # Changes

 This is a new version of the script previously published.
 It does not require to exclude manually an admin in the parameters and will also find admins that would be hidden.

+# Things to know...

+This script uses the "at" command in order to execute the second part of the action (removal of admin privileges and remediation of admins created after the launch).
+Which means it could potentially be blocked by stopping the "at" Launchd element.